Frame Transformation

 |

-Scenario 2: Compute Relative Height When Reference Plane Is Tilted
+Scenario 2: Calculate Relative Height of Target Objects When the Reference Plane Is Tilted

-In some scenarios, workpieces are placed on a non-horizontal reference plane (for example, tilted conveyor or fixture).
-Directly reading Z values in camera frame cannot accurately reflect real height relative to the reference plane.
+In some scenarios, target objects are placed on a non-horizontal reference plane (such as a tilted conveyor belt or fixture).
+In this case, directly reading the Z values of target objects in the camera reference frame cannot accurately reflect the true height of the target objects relative to the reference plane.

 -

-Use steps such as Calculate Poses and Dimensions from Planar Point Clouds to compute a reference pose (custom frame) from reference-plane point cloud in camera frame.
+Use Steps such as Calc Poses and Dimensions from Planar Point Clouds to calculate a reference pose (i.e., the custom reference frame) based on the reference plane point cloud in the camera reference frame.

 -

-Decompose transformed poses and extract Z component from translation vector as workpiece height relative to reference plane.
+Decompose the transformed poses and extract the Z component from the translation vector as the height of the target objects relative to the reference plane.

 Configure Step Ports